 - vWF multimer analysis for assigning the type and subtype of the disease, depending on the size and distribution of multimers.
 SDS-agarose electrophoresis is used to differentiate low, intermediate and high molecular weight multimers and oligomers of vWF subunits.
 High molecular weight multimers are reduced or absent in types 2A and 2B.

-- vWF:CBA, which assays the collagen binding activity of vWF.
-This in turn depends on the presence of larger multimers which bind collagen more avidly, and helps differentiate the subtypes.
-It may also be caused by a defect in collagen binding.
+- vWF:CBA, which assays the collagen-binding activity of vWF.
+This in turn, depends on larger multimers that bind collagen more avidly and help differentiate the subtypes.
+A defect in collagen binding may also cause it.

 - vWF:FVIIIB, which is a test to measure the ability of vWF to bind to factor VIII, preventing its rapid catabolism and maintaining normal FVIII levels.
 This is low or absent in type 2N.

-- RIPA, or ristocetin-induced platelet aggregation, which occurs only in type 2 or platelet-type (or pseudo-) vWD at low concentrations of ristocetin.
+- RIPA, or ristocetin-induced platelet aggregation, occurs only in type 2 or platelet-type (or pseudo-) vWD at low ristocetin concentrations.

 The molecular diagnosis of vWD does not usually require the characterization of the exact mutation.
 The gene which codes for this protein is on chromosome 12p13.2, and is a large 178 kb gene with 52 exons.
 Mutations in exon 28 have been identified in type 2A and 2B.
 These mutations code for the reactive region of the vWF subunit that binds to platelet glycoprotein Ib (GPIb).
 Mutation analysis helps to differentiate various subtypes of type 2 vWD.

-However, the identification of the mutation that causes type 2N disease is important because it enables us to rule out the carrier state for hemophilia A, and is thus useful in genetic counseling.
+However, identifying the mutation that causes type 2N disease is important because it enables us to rule out the carrier state for hemophilia A, and is thus useful in genetic counseling.
 Type 2N is inherited in an autosomal recessive manner and vWF mutations are present, unlike normal vWF genes and an X-linked inheritance in hemophilia A.

-In type 2B again, identification of the exact defect is important to distinguish it from a similar-appearing platelet-defect induced vWD which is due to mutations in the GP1BA gene.
+In type 2B again, identification of the exact defect is important to distinguish it from a similar-appearing platelet-defect-induced vWD due to mutations in the GP1BA gene.